ojoaobrito/ExplainablePR/README.md

 # InterpretablePR
-Code for the method proposed in "Deep Adversarial Framework for Visually Interpretable Periocular Recognition"
+Code for the method proposed in "A Deep Adversarial Framework for Visually Explainable Periocular Recognition"